New Testament Textual Criticism

 "great is the mystery of godliness: who was manifested in the flesh..."
 (Alexandrian)

-If we go with the Alexandrian reading we end up with a significant grammatical error and a nonsensical statement.
-What is so mysterious about a human someone being manifested in the flesh???
-Obviously, the Alexandrian reading is ridiculous!
+Here, the Alexandrian reading contains a significant grammatical error and a nonsensical statement.
+After all, is there anything mysterious about a person being manifested in the flesh?
+Clearly, the Alexandrian reading makes no sense.

 "I am not yet going up to this feast..."
 (Byzantine)

 "I am not going up to this feast..."
 (Alexandrian)